-Applications for Summer 2018 are now closed.
+Applications for Summer 2019 are now open

 The Jerome and Dorothy Lemelson Center for the Study of Invention and Innovation at the National Museum of American History, Smithsonian Institution, offers a full time, 10 week, archival internship opportunity for one graduate student each summer.
 The internship stipend is $6,000.
 Housing, benefits, and transportation are not provided.

 The internship will:

 ●Enable new professionals to understand, identify, and manage the historical records of American invention and innovation;